DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 On it's back was skeleton wings and it had two heads.
 This was...

-"The rasterrizer from that time!?"
+"The rasterizer from that time!?"

 _TL Note:_ If I remember correctly even Vanessa mentioned Alfreyja name when she got attacked by that thing, so not sure if Kai has to be surprised here.